itsashleyooi/snake-game/README.md

 # snake-game
-a classic snake game built with python
+A classic snake game built with python

 ### To run the game:
 For mac users: